anandaswarup/phrase_break_prediction/README.md

 ## Train model from scratch
 1. Download the dataset [kan-bayashi/LibriTTSLabel](https://github.com/kan-bayashi/LibriTTSLabel)

-2. Preprocess the downloaded LibriTTS Label dataset and save it in a convenient format
+2. Preprocess the downloaded LibriTTS Label dataset and save it in a convenient format which will be used by the model later

     ```python
     python build_LibriTTS_label_dataset.py \